-Nothing is more awkward than the bride or groom keeping things short and sweet while the other gives a lengthy speech, says wedding planner Marilisa Schachinger of Martel Events.
+Nothing is more awkward than the bride or groom keeping things short and sweet while the other gives a lengthy speech, says wedding planner Marilisa Schachinger, event planner.
 "Simply discuss a general timeframe together, like 1-2 minutes, beforehand so that you both share for an equal amount of time, allowing that portion of the ceremony to flow smoothly."

-It happens more than you think!
+It happens more than you think.
 This is why it's always best to have at least a couple of copies on hand the day of.
-Houston wedding planner Chelsea Roy of Everything But The Ring suggests giving one copy to your planner or officiant the night before during rehearsal and another to your maid of honor, who can curl it up in her hand with her bouquet and hold it until the time comes, and him his best man, who can stick it in his suit pocket for safekeeping.
+Houston wedding planner Chelsea Roy of Everything But The Ring suggests giving one copy to your planner or officiant the night before during rehearsal and another to the maid of honor, who can curl it up in her hand with her bouquet and hold it until the time comes, or the best man, who can stick it in his suit pocket for safekeeping.
 "Give them back to these people or to your officiant after you've read them, and be sure they get to a safe place to be saved as a keepsake."

 Better to be safe than sorry, right?
-"I've had brides give these to their maid of honor or a family member in the front row and they've come incredibly in handy," says Gaubert.
-You can also have your fiancé put a hanky in his pocket for you just in case.
+"I've had brides give these to their maid of honor or a family member in the front row and they've come incredibly handy," says Gaubert.
+You can also have your partner put a hanky in their pocket for you just in case.

 One of the most common vow mistakes Becki Smith of Smith House Photography sees as a wedding photographer is the couple telling their vows to the officiant rather than to each other.
 "This is especially common when brides and grooms are reciting traditional vows where they repeat after the officiant," she tells us.
 An easy fix for this, according to her, is to simply ask your officiant to remind you before vows start to join hands and look at each other.